argumentcomputer/zk-light-clients/ethereum/move/README.md

   }
 }
 ```
+It is possible to run Move verification flow locally.
+This requires running Aptos node locally using Docker (see [this](https://aptos.dev/en/build/cli/running-a-local-network) tutorial for more details).

 It is known that verification doesn't work with testnet due to serialisation issue of Bn254 field element.
 This might be fixed with eventual testnet upgrades on Aptos side.